 If the package manager in your Linux distribution cannot resolve the dependencies automatically when installing the driver, then download and manually install the packages required by the version of the driver that you want to install.

-Setting the LD\LIBRARY\PATH Environment Variable
+Setting the LD_LIBRARY_PATH Environment Variable

-The LD\LIBRARY\PATH environment variable must include the paths to:
+The LD LIBRARY PATH environment variable must include the path to the installed ODBC driver manager libraries.